Andrew-EKrause/Assembly-Programs/README.md

 11. Your Mars4_5.jar file should now open on your computer.
 See `Screenshot 8.0` if you want to compare what your Mars workspace looks like compared to the attached screenshot (they should look very similar).
 12. See the following project descriptions below this step to run whichever assembly program you would like using the Mars environment.
 13. IMPORTANT: I would recommend starting with the first program, which is `helloprogram0mips.asm`.
 How you open the file in the Mars environment and run it is very similar to the other programs you can run in this project.
 However, "helloprgram0mips.asm" is the only assembly program that has detailed screenshots on opening and running it.
 The other programs follow the same process.
 If you are running a different program and cannot remember how to open a file, refer back to the "helloprogram0mips.asm" program screenshots for help.
+14. For more information on the Mars environemnt (IDE), click the following link: http://courses.missouristate.edu/kenvollmar/mars/.

 # Running the Assembly Programs
 ### Program 1: `helloprogram0mips.asm` (Refer back to screenshots here if you get stuck on running the other programs)